elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/handling_game_states.md

 We started with empty lists for each of these cases, but let's go ahead and fill in the `Playing` state since we already had the content for that one.
-While users are actively playing the game, we'll want them to be able to see all the relevant view functions we created for the game:
+While users are actively playing the game, we'll want them to be able to see all the relevant view functions we created previously:

 ```elm
 viewGameState : Model -> List (Svg Msg)